lnairGT/StarCraft-code/README.md

 # StarCraft Plan Reader

-To read a plan and executes it in StarCraft using BWAPI (https://github.com/bwapi/bwapi/releases/tag/v4.2.0)
+To read a plan and execute it in StarCraft using BWAPI (https://github.com/bwapi/bwapi/releases/tag/v4.2.0)

 A sample plan (named as "Plan.txt") is provided along with the code and must be copied to the StarCraft game directory where the game files are stored